justindi15/storagehotel/backend/README.md

 ## Installation

-run this command to install all dependencies
+run this command in the backend directory to install the dependencies

 ```
 $ npm install
 ```

 ### Run MongoDB
-run this command to start mongodb
+run this command in a separate terminal to start mongodb locally

 ```
 $ mongod
 ```

 ### Run Web Server
-Run this command to get a development server started:
+Run this command in the backend directory to get a development server started:
 ```
 $ npm start
 ```